RIOT-OS/awesome-riot-os/README.md

 SPDX-FileCopyrightText: The RIOT OS contributors
 -->

+# Work in progress

+This page is just in the process of being built.
+Once it is switched to "production mode", this note will be removed, and further changes happen through pull requests.

 # awesome-riot

 This file is a curated list of projects using and resources for [RIOT OS], the Friendly OS for the Internet of Things.